S A M P L E

 Information and Reports.
-The Consultant shall provide all information and reports required by the Regulations or directives issued pursuant thereto and shall permit access to its books, records, accounts, other sources of information and its facilities as may be determined by the Sponsor, NDA or the FAA to be pertinent to ascertain compliance with such Regulations, orders and instructions.
-Where any information required of the Consultant is in the exclusive possession of another who fails to furnish this information, the Consultant shall so certify to the Sponsor, NDA, or the FAA, as appropriate, and shall describe efforts made to obtain the information.
+The Consultant shall provide all information and reports required by the Regulations or directives issued pursuant thereto and shall permit access to its books, records, accounts, other sources of information and its facilities as may be determined by the Sponsor, Aeronautics or the FAA to be pertinent to ascertain compliance with such Regulations, orders and instructions.
+Where any information required of the Consultant is in the exclusive possession of another who fails to furnish this information, the Consultant shall so certify to the Sponsor, Aeronautics, or the FAA, as appropriate, and shall describe efforts made to obtain the information.

 Sanctions for Noncompliance.
-In the event the Consultant's noncompliance with the nondiscrimination provisions of this contract, the Sponsor shall impose such contract sanctions as it, the NDA or the FAA may determine to be appropriate, including, but not limited to, withholding of payment to the Consultant under the contract until the Consultant complies, and/or cancellation, termination or suspension of the contract, in whole or in part.
+In the event the Consultant's noncompliance with the nondiscrimination provisions of this contract, the Sponsor shall impose such contract sanctions as it, the Aeronautics or the FAA may determine to be appropriate, including, but not limited to, withholding of payment to the Consultant under the contract until the Consultant complies, and/or cancellation, termination or suspension of the contract, in whole or in part.

 Incorporation of Provisions.
 The Consultant shall include the provisions of this Section in every subcontract, including procurement of materials and leases of equipment, unless exempt by the Regulations or directives issued pursuant thereto.
-The Consultant shall take such action with respect to any subcontract or procurement as the Sponsor, NDA, or the FAA may direct as a means of enforcing such provisions including sanctions for noncompliance.
+The Consultant shall take such action with respect to any subcontract or procurement as the Sponsor, Aeronautics, or the FAA may direct as a means of enforcing such provisions including sanctions for noncompliance.
 Provided that if the Consultant becomes involved in, or is threatened with, litigation with a subcontractor or supplier as a result of such direction, the Consultant may request that the Sponsor, the State of Nebraska or the United States enter into such litigation to protect the interests of the Sponsor, the State of Nebraska or the United States.